Discover the Best Indian Cooking Classes Online

-Another place to learn Indian cooking virtually is EZ Compliments, which was founded by chef Shilpi, and is based in Andover, Massachusetts.
-It runs a Tuesday Workshop Series and a Thursday Workshop Series.
-During each class, students cook a complete meal such as chicken rogan josh and cumin rice, goan fish curry and peas pulao, or keema matar and plain paratha.
-Students can sign up for one class, or an entire four-week series.
-Each dish can be adjusted to meet dietary requirements such as vegetarian or gluten-free.
-One class costs $50, and runs for an hour and a half in the evening.
-There are about 12 participants per class.
-EZ Compliments offers a variety of online workshops and also runs private in-person parties.
-Chef Shilpi’s goal is to share her passion for Indian cooking, and help everyone enjoy Indian food.
+EZ Compliments offers many different online Indian cooking classes.
+For instance, in the Tuesday Workshop Series, students make a different complete meal in each session.
+Some menu examples include chicken rogan josh and cumin rice, goan fish curry and peas pulao, and keema matar and plain paratha.
+Students have the option to sign up for one class, or to sign up for an entire four-week series.
+Each dish that is made can be personalized according to dietary requirements, including vegetarian or gluten-free needs.
+A single class is $50, and runs for an hour and a half on Tuesday evenings.
+The average class size is about 12.
+There is also a Thursday Workshop Series.
+EZ Compliments is based in Andover, Massachusetts, and was started by Chef Shilpi, who was born and raised in India.
+Her goal is to share her passion for Indian cooking, and help everyone enjoy Indian food.

-Another great virtual class for groups is Virtual Spanish Tapas.
-This class is guided by a professional chef, who teaches participants how to make three small classic, shareable plates: garlic shrimp, patatas bravas, and roasted cauliflower.
-In addition, they make paprika aioli to eat with the cauliflower and patatas.
-Special dietary restrictions can be accommodated.
-This class has a cost of $420 for up to ten people.
-After that, it is $20 for each additional person.
-Customization costs an additional $150.
+Another virtual group option is Virtual Spanish Tapas.
+Guided by a professional chef, participants in this class cook three small classic plates: garlic shrimp, patatas bravas, and roasted cauliflower.
+They also make paprika aioli to enjoy with the cauliflower and patatas.
+Dietary restrictions can be accommodated.
+This class costs $420 for up to ten people, and $20 per person thereafter.
+Customization is an additional $150.